Table of Contents

 Microsoft 365 E5 Compliance

-We’ve put all the above code snippets together and created a little more sophisticated, yet still very basic script which will output a table with all the available license names.
+We have combined all the previous code snippets to create a slightly more advanced, yet still fundamental script that outputs a table listing all the available license names.

 $skus = Get-MgSubscribedSku -All